arduino/docs-content/content/hardware/02.uno/boards/uno-q/datasheet/datasheet.md

 |      18 | D21             | PB10        | - I2C2_SCL <br></br>- TIM2_CH3              | 3.3 V      | -                           |

 <div style="background-color: rgba(0, 170, 228, 0.2); border-left: 6px solid rgba(0, 120, 180, 1); margin: 20px 0; padding: 15px;">
   All JDIGITAL lines are 3.3 V logic.
+Most pins use an FT-type I/O structure and are 5 V-tolerant as inputs.
+D3 (PB0) uses a TT-type I/O structure and is only 3.6 V-tolerant, do not apply 5 V to this pin in any mode.
 </div>

 ### JANALOG (A3) (JANALOG1) - Pin Map